Top Gold ETFs to Watch in 2025: Best Picks for Strong Returns and Low Costs

 This paints a picture of Europe’s gold ETF market in 2025 as highly dynamic, with gold miner ETFs leading performance charts amid a backdrop of inflation, defense spending increases, and geopolitical uncertainty.

-For Chinese investors, demand for gold ETFs have surged remarkably in 2025, driven by factors such as geopolitical tensions, trade disputes, inflation concerns, and a shift toward safe-haven assets.
+For Asian investors, demand for gold ETFs have surged remarkably in 2025, driven by factors such as geopolitical tensions, trade disputes, inflation concerns, and a shift toward safe-haven assets.
 Here is a combined overview of China and gold ETFs as of mid-2025:

 • Explosive Growth in China-Listed Gold ETFs: Chinese gold ETFs have experienced historic inflows, with total assets under management (AUM) surging by around 116% during the first half of 2025 to approximately RMB153 billion (about US$21 billion) and collective gold holdings reaching about 200 metric tons.
 The first half of 2025 marked the largest semi-annual inflow and record AUM for these ETFs.
 (World Gold Council)